mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.7.0 - August TBD, 2025</summary>

+- 🚀 Integrate Data Toolbar with the News page for quicker navigation through articles, and the ability to search by article author, title or any text within its body
 - 🚀 Minor improvement to pagination summary text at the bottom of the Data Toolbar component

 </details>